Notes on CHPC-Cluster¶

 where -t

-aims to avoid the warning
+aims to avoid the following warning

 Pseudo-terminal will not be allocated because stdin is not a terminal.